ugurtosun/SWE522-SentimentAnalysisProject/ProjectDocument.md

 * review
 * date

 We used actually review data for sentiment analysis.
-Each app has 100 reviews for each month <br>
-between 2019-01-01 and 2021-01-01.
-So, totally 2400 reviews were collected for each application. <br>
+Each app has 100 reviews for each month between 2019-01-01 and 2021-01-01.
+So, totally 2400 reviews were collected for each application.
 Hence, there are 7200 reviews for each category.
 Total database consisting of almost 36000 review entries. <br>

 The .csv form of dataset will be shared with project documentation.